 So, let’s check our monthly costs for these 5 categories.
 All in all, they can represent up to 60% of our monthly expenses.
 For example, we can consider a salary of $5,000 per month, for which we should have basic monthly expenditures of around $3,000.
 By multiplying it by 12 months, we develop our “basic” annual expenses that will correspond to the annual passive income we need to achieve to be financially secure ($36,000).
-This financial goal can provide the necessary peace of mind four our household and unlock some of our time for side projects, time off, etc. As such, it can be our ultimate goal or simply our short-term target (milestone) along the path towards Financial Freedom.
+This financial goal can provide the necessary peace of mind for our household and unlock some of our time for side projects, time off, etc. As such, it can be our ultimate goal or simply our short-term target (milestone) along the path toward Financial Freedom.

 We can say we have reached financial freedom when we no longer need to work to have the same lifestyle today.
 It means the annual interest earned on our investments’ return will provide us with the income needed.
 Money is now fully working for us; we don’t work for money.
 Using the same example of a salary of $5,000, by multiplying it by 12 months, we develop our annual passive income figure needed to secure financial freedom (i.e. $60,000).

 HOW TO CALCULATE THE CRITICAL MASS FOR FINANCIAL FREEDOM